dadap/pigdo/README.md

   file, and handling local and remote paths in places where pigdo currently only supports remote and local paths, respectively.
 * Some fields that are part of the .jigdo file format are ignored.
-* Decompression of bzip2-compressed data in the .template file is not supported.
 * Pigdo currently infers the names and locations of several key files based on the contents of the .jigdo file, resolved relative to the its location.
 Pigdo is intended to support overriding these inferences.